Kubernetes Monitoring Needs Maps

 This blog is intended as a walk-through tutorial that can help you to create maps for your Kubernetes clusters.
 We also highlight specific use cases for leveraging the dependency chains in maps to help with incident response and production deployments.

 We will be using the sock-shop app running on a Kubernetes cluster as our target application for mapping and monitoring.
-The AOC is installed as a pod and the collectors are installed as DaemonSet on each of the Kubernetes worker nodes (see figure below).
+The AOC is installed on a VM and the collectors are installed as a DaemonSet on each of the Kubernetes worker nodes (see figure below).

 Discovering Your Application Using Default Map